MegaAttitude/megaattitude.github.io/researchers/emoon.md

 search_omit: true
 ---

-Ellise is an MA student in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the [University of Rochester](https://www.rochester.edu/), and a member of the [Center for Language and Speech Processing](https://www.clsp.jhu.edu).
+Ellise is an MA student in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the [University of Rochester](https://www.rochester.edu/).
+Before coming to Rochester, she received her BA in English Literature from Montana State University in 2018.